mike2151/config-server-ini/README.md

 ## Usage

 `config-server-ini` : looks in the current directory for a `config.ini` file and places the contents of the file in the `server.ini` file.

-`config-server-ini path/to/file` : places the contents of the file in the `server.ini` file `config-server-ini default` : restores the default `server.ini` file which comes when you first install HHVM and Hack
+`config-server-ini path/to/file` : places the contents of the file in the `server.ini` file.

+`config-server-ini default` : restores the default `server.ini` file which comes when you first install HHVM and Hack.